JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2022_09.md

 Now, in the room where the sibyl was (that wise woman trained since she was a child to reveal the message of the oracles) the following inscription could be read:

-> «I warn you, whoever you are, who wishes to probe the secrets of nature, that if you do not find within yourself what you seek, you will not be able to find it outside either.
+> “I warn you, whoever you are, who wishes to probe the secrets of nature, that if you do not find within yourself what you seek, you will not be able to find it outside either.
 If you ignore the excellences of your own house, how do you intend to find other excellences?
 In you is hidden the Treasure of Treasures.
-Man, know yourself and you will know the universe and the gods."
+Man, know yourself and you will know the universe and the gods.”

 These two simple examples that remind us of who we are, that exhort us to seek the best self-knowledge, encourage us to be seekers, in an endless race of progression and limitless expansion.